Harry Potter and the Cursed Child Script Review

 Ron and Hermione

 Ron is, very much like his character in the movies, trivialized, and here, reduced to mere comic relief, which is really a waste.
 Practically every joke he makes to lighten the mood falls flat, not only because the characters around him don't pay any attention, but also because it's not funny.
 Ron always handled tricky situations with a dry, entertaining sense of humor.
 However here, it was mostly cringy and awkward.
 I'll give him this, he makes true 'dad jokes', which fit nicely here and there.

-However, I should point out, that the various moments in alternate timelines where Ron are Hermione are not together, and talk to each other are painfully awkward.
-The most prime example is when in the timeline when Ron is married with Padma, the plot stops dead, just for a scene in Hogwarts where Ron is full on flirting with Hermione, despite the fact that he's married and has a son.
+However, I should point out, that the various moments in alternate timelines where Ron and Hermione are not together and talk to each other are painfully awkward.
+The most prime example is when in the timeline when Ron is married to Padma, the plot stops dead, just for a scene in Hogwarts where Ron is full-on flirting with Hermione, despite the fact that he's married and has a son.
 The other moment happens in Voldemort Day when Ron and Hermione after 19 years of fighting underground, finally declare their love for each other, just as they're about to die.
 One would think that would have happened sooner.
 Yes, we know they're meant to be, but stop hammering it in, we get it.